Designing for Success at Developer Companies Will DelHagen

 Engineering cultures can be particularly unwelcoming to a designer’s public experimentation for two reasons.
 First, much of the engineering process can be done solo and exposed to code linters, unit tests, load test and integration tests before being exposed to the team, so there is not nearly as much need for public failure.
 Designers need to expose their work to humans, which means more public exposure to failure.
 Second, a designer is more likely to feel their credibility is at risk, since the prevailing model of credibility in an engineering culture is technical prowess.
 If a designer’s skill-set is not respected by the team in a public way, they will be less willing to put their credibility on the line by exposing themselves to failure.

 On the other hand, we can look to engineering culture for practices that emphasize the positive outcome of learning from failure.
 The blameless postmortems that have become a foundation of the Site Reliability Engineering practice pioneered by Google have transformed even failures with real business costs into learning experiences that avoid shaming anyone.
-If you adopt approaches like this one more widely, publicly recognize your designer(s) for their unique skills and contribution, and as Tim Brown, CEO of IDEO, advises in Change By Design (CBD), “allow time, space and budget to make mistakes”, you will be on your way to creating the safety required to support design innovation.
+If you adopt approaches like this one more widely, publicly recognize your designer(s) for their unique skills and contribution, and as Tim Brown, CEO of IDEO, advises in Change By Design (CBD), “allow time, space and budget to make mistakes”, you will be on your way to creating the safety required to support product design innovation.

 Most engineering education and work is focused on convergent and analytical thinking, while design requires periods of divergent thinking and synthesis to discover patterns in a sea of information.
 As Tim Brown (CBD) warns, “it can be messy” and “people from more methodical backgrounds may fear that the risks are too high.”

 As engineers we are used to planning out our work clearly in advance.
 Even if you’re working in an agile-like way, the specific work to be done is specified at the start of the sprint.
 As a startup leader, you probably already feel that there is more than enough uncertainty to go around.
-For these reasons, it’s understandable to have discomfort with the divergent, chaotic nature of a typical design process.
+For these reasons, it’s understandable to have discomfort with the divergent, chaotic nature of a typical product design process.
 You may find yourself asking: “What if this is just a waste of time?” or “How can I tell sales/marketing/customers when they will get the feature they are asking for?”

 The point to remember is that methodical, predictable work leads to merely incremental gains, and as a startup you’re shooting for much more than that.
 So do as the sage Tim Brown (CBD) advises: put on your integrative thinking cap and hold these opposing forces in tension.
 Remember that management requires stability, efficiency and predictability, and design requires spontaneity, serendipity and experimentation.
 Both sets of needs are legitimate.